jimmy-zhening-luo/scriptable/README.md

 ### `Scriptable` Sucks
 Like most `iOS` tools, `Scriptable` is the best we've got but it's still bad:

-- Executes insanely slow even by `Apple JavaScriptCore` standards.
+- Executes insanely slowly even by `Apple JavaScriptCore` standards.
 Iterating an array, for example, is an order of magnitude slower in `Scriptable` than in `Shortcuts` using a native action.
 - When invoking from `Shortcuts` (its entire appeal), its loading latency increases linearly with the total size of all `Scriptable` scripts on your device, even if (as a test) you load a script that simply returns `Hello World` and has no dependencies.
 - It doesn't have module loading, that's a lie. `importModule` should actually be titled `pasteMacro`, because it's actually copy/pasting the contents of the module into your script, which causes unexpected namespace collisions.
 Further, say you have three extensions of a base class, and you import all three extensions into your module.
 You now have hulking 10s of kilobytes ___triplicate___-prototype chain, exacerbating Scriptable's already total-size-dependent latency.
 Furthermore, unlike with a real `import`, it breaks the prototype chain, so for example an `Error` object created in one script will fail `instanceof Error` in another script.
 - There's no file system safety, you can just delete any non-system file, and `Scriptable` will happily, ___silently___ let you do it.